spruceUI/spruceOS/README.md

 ## Credits/Thanks

-  - Tenlevels: starting spruce and getting the A30 where it deserves to be!
+  - Tenlevels: Starting spruce and getting the A30 where it deserves to be!
-  - Shauninman: help, support and Bootlogo function (and so much more!).
+  - Shauninman: Help, support and Bootlogo function (and so much more!).
   - Decojon: Auto Save/Quick Shutdown + Resume feature and Keymon tweaks.
   - Rayon: Boxart Scraper App.
   - Ndguardian and XK9274: Syncthing App.
   - Veckia9x: WiFi File Transfer App.
   - Jim Gray: Retroarch removal from MainUI.
-  - Onion Team: the heavy lifting finding the best cores to use with Miyoo and overall inspiration.
+  - Onion Team: The heavy lifting finding the best cores to use with Miyoo and overall inspiration.
   - BTN/Paradise: DinguxCommander update.
   - Steward: Drastic.
   - Ninoh-FOX and Steward: Pico-8 wrapper.
   - Onion, SamuraiCowboy and Darkhorse: Overlays.
   - Hoo: Testing and encouragement.
   - SundownderSport: Wiki, testing, support and useless broken scripts.
-  - Supermodi064: photos, testing and support.
+  - Supermodi064: Photos, testing and support.
-  - Aemiii91: being awesome.
+  - Aemiii91: Being awesome.
   - Russ from RGC: His YouTube channel is an inspiration.